Queen's Own Cameron Highlanders of Canada: Great War

 Although both flanks were eventually exposed, they held the position, withstanding incessant artillery shelling, German counterattacks and sustaining frightful casualties.
 In danger of being cut off and losing the vital position, Shankland turned over his command to another officer, and then returned to battalion headquarters, where he gave a first-hand report of the situation.
 He also offered a detailed plan on how a counterattack with reinforcements could best be achieved.
-He then returned to his men to lead the forthcoming attack supported by reinforcements from the 52nd and 58th Battalions.
+He then returned to his men to hold the Spur while elements of the 43rd, now reinforced by companies of the 52nd and 58th Battalions captured the strong-points on both flanks.
+Once Bellevue Farm had been captured, Captain Galt, Officer Commanding "D" Company took over from Shankland, and Shankland returned to have his wounds dressed.
 For his actions that day Robert Shankland was awarded the Victoria Cross.
+Military Crosses were awarded to Capt.
+Donald A. Galt for attacking Bellevue Farm and later holding the Spur for two days; Lt.
+Edmund Smart of "A" Company for establishing a defensive flank and capturing a strong point (with four men) and taking eighty prisoners.
+And Distinguished Conduct Medals were awarded to Cpl.
+James Hainstock of "B" Company for his part in capturing the Spur, organizing a sniping defence, inflicting heavy casualties on the enemy assembling for a counter-attack, and for holding this position for two days; CSM Donald Mowat "A" Company, but attached to "B", for leading with three men in the capture of one of the Pillboxes on the crest of the Spur, and dressing wounded under fire.

 On 12 January 1916, the 174th (Cameron Highlanders of Canada) Battalion, CEF was authorized and gazetted.
 As the regiment was focussed on raising the 179th Battalion the raising of the 174th was put aside until 30 May, when the battalion was organized with Lieutenant-Colonel James A. Cantlie in command.
 The 174th trained at Camp Hughes through the summer of 1917 and on 20 August, Lieutenant-Colonel Cantlie handed command over to Lieutenant-Colonel Hugh F. Osler, who had returned from serving with the 43rd Battalion in France.
 On 22 April, the battalion entrained at Winnipeg for overseas deployment and seven days later embarked on HMTS Olympic at Halifax for the Atlantic crossing.
 The 174th arrived at Liverpool on 7 May, where the battalion disembarked and proceeded by train to Upper Dibgate Camp.
 Upon arrival the 174th was absorbed into the 14th Reserve Battalion (formerly the 179th Battalion), and the men ultimately sent as reinforcement drafts for the 16th and 43rd Battalions serving with the Canadian Corps in France.